Murder of Bethany Decker: Criminal charge and guilty plea

 On November 9, 2020, the Loudoun County Sheriff's Office obtained a warrant for Roldan's arrest for the abduction of Decker.
 LCSO returned him to Loudoun County from North Carolina upon the completion of his sentence there.
-As of November 10, 2020, Roldan remains held at the Loudoun County Adult Detention Center on no bond.
+As of November 10, 2020, Roldan remained held at the Loudoun County Adult Detention Center on no bond.

 On November 17, 2022, Roldan pled guilty to second-degree murder in relation to Decker's disappearance.
 Her body remains undiscovered.

 On February 21, 2023, Roldan was sentenced to 40 years in prison, the maximum permitted for second-degree murder, with all but 121/2 years of his sentence suspended.
 He could serve the full sentence if he commits another crime or violates other conditions, including to have no contact with members of Decker's family, during a 25-year suspension period.
 As part of a plea deal with prosecutors, Roldan agreed to go on the record with his account of the murder.
 He claims they got into an argument in their Ashburn apartment, and he pushed her.
 She fell and hit her head on a windowsill.
 He claims he checked for signs of life, but she was dead.
 He says he got scared, panicked and never called 911.

 He says he put her body into a Christmas tree disposal bag and dumped her in the trash compactor at their complex.